geraldnilles/Main-RPi/README.rst

 Run the ./setup.sh script to install build dependencies.
 It is probably best to reboot the system after running this.

-Next, you can run the runall.sh script to do the rest
+Next, you can run the runall.sh script to do the rest.
+It is probalby best to run this in a tmux session

 Backup